Wolf Pack Wednesday: First Week Success (Fall 2023)

 If you’re having trouble accessing or setting up any of your Loyola accounts (like your Loyola email or the SSO portal), check out our step-by-step guide or contact the IT Help Desk by emailing firstname.lastname@example.org from your LOYNO email.

 How do I find a building on campus?

 If you plan to park on campus for the semester, you should purchase a virtual parking permit through Loyola Parking Services.
 If you choose not to get a parking permit, you may search for street parking around campus or pay for hourly parking using ParkMobile available in the West Road Garage and North Road.
 We recommend arriving early in case you can’t find a spot!

 How can I get around if I don’t have a car?

-The Loyola shuttle service runs with service between main campus and Broadway campus, Monday – Friday, 7 a.m. – 11 p.m.
-On-demand shuttle service is available Monday – Friday, 12 p.m. to 11 p.m. and Saturday, 12 p.m. to 6 p.m.
-You can call 504.865.3100 for on-demand service to take you to locations in our designated shuttle service area!
+The Loyola shuttle service runs with service between main campus and Broadway campus during designated hours.
+On-demand service is also available to take you to locations in our designated shuttle service area!
+Visit the shuttle website for hours and instructions.

 If you have any questions not answered here, please visit Havoc's Help Desk in the Lower Level of the Danna Student Center.
 Welcome to the Pack!